How to Become an Electrician: 6 Basic Steps to Journeyman Status

 - Testing and problem solving

-During your vocational training and apprenticeship, the classroom curriculum at your particular school may vary a little from what you would study at a different school.
+During your vocational training and apprenticeship, the classroom curriculum at your trade school for electrician training may vary slightly from what you would study at a different school.
 However, most schools will emphasize some combination of the subjects above.

 How Do You Get an Electrician's License?

 It depends on your location and where you plan to work.
 Licensing requirements vary from state to state and from municipality to municipality.
-Some states have multiple levels of electrician licensing, whereas others have no licensure requirements at all.
+Some states have multiple levels of electrician licensing, whereas others have no licensure requirements.
 In addition, those states that do require licensure tend to have multiple pathways for attaining it.

 That said, the most common way to get electrician licensure is to complete a specified number of hours of classroom instruction and supervised real-world training and then pass an exam.
 For example, according to California's Department of Industrial Relations, this is how to become an electrician in California if you don't have any prior experience: